BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 e.g., it took me several hours to validate ~50Mb BioPAX L3 file (Reactome's Canis familiaris);

-If you want to validate several files, it always much more efficient to copy them all in a directory to use that directory as the first parameter for the validate.sh.
+If you want to validate several files, it always much more efficient to copy them all in a directory and use that directory as the first parameter for the validate.sh.
 This is because Validator's initialization is very time/resources consuming task (mainly, due to OBO files parsing); after it's done, next validations are performed much faster.